EirEvo/AzureDevOpsExtensions/docs/overview.md

 After configuration, the widget provides a real-time breakdown of hours spent on different types of work.
 This allows teams and managers to monitor resource utilization and focus, ensuring that project hours are appropriately categorized and tracked.

-## Privacy and Access

-This widget is a private tool intended for use only by organizations with which it has been explicitly shared.
-It is not available publicly and should not be redistributed without proper authorization.
-Ensure that your organization complies with any sharing restrictions associated with this widget.

-For further assistance or detailed documentation, please visit https://github.com/BogdanBrat/DevOpsWidgetHarvestHours.
+For further assistance or detailed documentation, please visit [Harvest Billing Widget Documentation](https://github.com/BogdanBrat/DevOpsWidgetHarvestHours).

----